scummvm/scummvm/doc/docportal/use_scummvm/add_play_games.rst

 Mac uses a different file system to other systems (HFS+), so to access the CD or floppy disc on a Windows or Linux system you will need additional software to view and copy the files.

-For Windows, HFSExplorer is a basic and free option, which allows read-only access to HFS drives. `Download the installer <http://www.catacombae.org/hfsexplorer/>`_ rather than the ZIP file, to ensure it is installed correctly.
+For Windows, `HFS Explorer <http://www.catacombae.org/hfsexplorer/>`_  is a basic and free option, which allows read-only access to HFS drives.
+Use the installer rather than the ZIP file, to ensure it is installed correctly.

 For Linux, hfsplus allows read-only access to HFS drives.
 To use hfsplus, use the command line: